Acupuncture and Chinese Medicine

 Acupuncture is a time-tested therapy aimed at naturally promoting health and alleviating sickness by restoring the energetic balance of the body.
 This is achieved through the stimulation of very specific anatomical points, known as acupuncture points.
 To stimulate these points very thin, hair-like, sterile needles, are superficially inserted into the skin.
-Many studies have shown that acupuncture is effective at treating a wide range of conditions such as musculoskeletal issues, pain problems, digestive disorders, anxiety, addictions, and much more.
+Many studies have shown that acupuncture is effective at treating a wide range of conditions such as musculoskeletal issues, pain problems, infertility, hormonal imbalances, digestive disorders, anxiety, addictions, and much more.
+The goal of acupuncture is to increase blood and energy flow and encourage the body's natural healing processes.

-Electro acupuncture involves the application of gentle electric current to acupuncture needles to further stimulate the acupuncture points.
-The use of electro acupuncture provides controlled stimulation to the acupuncture points without causing tissue damage.
+Electro-acupuncture involves the application of gentle electric current to acupuncture needles to further stimulate the acupuncture points.
+The use of electro-acupuncture provides controlled stimulation to the acupuncture points without causing tissue damage.
 It is used for the treatment of a wide range of ailments and is particularly useful for treating pain problems and chronic conditions.
+Electro-acupuncture has been found to increase the body's release of natural pain-killers, such as endorphins and enkephelins.

 For some patients, herbal therapy can be a very effective form of treatment.
 Along with acupuncture, natural herbal supplements can help bring the body back into balance and can serve as an effective way of continuing treatment even while not in the office receiving acupuncture.
 Only reputable, high quality sources of herbs are used.